MacPaw/xcsummary/README.md

 ### Installation

+Open terminal and do the following:

-Clone the
+⋅⋅*Clone the project
 ```
 git clone https://github.com/MacPaw/xcsummary.git (or use SSH version)
 ```

-Navigate to source folder
+⋅⋅*Navigate to source folder
 ```
 cd xcsummary
 ```

-Copy binary to the folder you preferer.
+⋅⋅*Copy binary to the folder you preferer.
 For example /usr/local/bin/
 ```
 cp build/xcsummary /usr/local/bin/xcsummary
 ```